 How Often Do I Need To Grade Lawn?

 A lawn, when looked after properly, will remain beautiful for years.
 This care can be as simple, however, consistency must be maintained, because lawns and yards are open to dirt and debris, and they might often lose their charm.
 Also, without proper care, the grass may grow out and often give an unpleasant look to your yard.

 I find it best to maintain your yard once every two weeks, depending on the weather of course.
 A fine grading, edging, and cutting will keep things looking ship-shape.
 If you don’t have enough time throughout the week, try to water it regularly.
-However, the trimming and grading is a must every week, so your garden will have that perfect even texture.
+However, the trimming and grading are a must every week, so your garden will have that perfect even texture.

 This time limit can vary depending on different factors.
 For example, the type of lawn can often play an important part in deciding when to grade a yard.
 Besides, the climate where the yard is located is another important factor.
 Because often rain and snow can also alter the texture of your lawn.